REPF Guidance

 Have you engaged, worked with or had input from residents, those who currently use the facilities or business in the creation and development of the proposal?

 If there is a similar project in the area, please give details.
-Have you considered whether there is enough demand for your project as well?
-Have you considered joint working with the existing project?
+Please consider if there is enough demand for your project.
+You could consider working with the existing project.

 Once completed who will have use and access to it?